 I had to stop after four cassettes to clean the rollers.

 How did the tapes sound when I played them back?

-I believe them to on par w/ the originals.
+I believe they might just be on par w/ the originals?

 I have no idea how long ( or how many plays )